Indianapolis Erb’s Palsy Lawyers

 Erb's palsy frequently occurs as a result of a condition known as shoulder dystocia.
 A shoulder dystocia occurs when a baby's shoulders are unable to pass through the birth canal at the time of delivery.
 The baby's head will deliver, but the body does not follow because one of the shoulders is stuck.
 A shoulder dystocia is a medical emergency requiring prompt action by the physician delivering the baby because the baby will not be able to breathe until the shoulder dystocia is relieved.
 If a shoulder dystocia is not promptly relieved, the baby may suffer an anoxic brain injury or even death.
 However, in relieving the shoulder dystocia, the physician must take care not to apply excessive traction to the baby's head.
 To do so can injure the nerves of the brachial plexus causing an Erb's palsy.

-Our attorneys have substantial experience handling medical malpractice claims involving Erb's palsy and other injuries associated with shoulder dystocia.
-To learn more about how we can help you and your family, please contact our Indianapolis, Indiana, law firm today by calling 317-643-4232 or toll free at 800-631-6743.
+Our Indianapolis Erb’s palsy attorneys have substantial experience handling medical malpractice claims involving Erb's palsy and other injuries associated with shoulder dystocia.
+To learn more about how we can help you and your family, call our firm today.